 At the opening ceremony, I told the students what I hoped they would experience at MathPath.
-They did.
-Let me review that, and extend it.
+They did experience it.
+Let me review that.

 MathPath was the first national camp exclusively about mathematics and exclusively for middle-school aged students.
-It was founded by George Thomas, after he had already founded a high school age math camp.
+It was founded by George Thomas, after he had already founded a high school age math camp and before he founded Epsilon camp for even younger students.